rgriff23/Mosquito_ecology/README.md

 # Mosquitoes of the Field and Forest: The scale of habitat segregation in a diverse mosquito assemblage

 [Michael H. Reiskind](http://www.cals.ncsu.edu/entomology/reiskind), [Randi H. Griffin](http://rgriff23.github.io/), M. Shawn Janairo, and Kristen A. Hopperstad

-* MHR designed the study and wrote the manuscript.
-RHG and MSJ collected and identified mosquitoes.
-KAH collected landscape data and made the landscape figure.
-RHG analyzed the data, made data figures, and wrote the statistical methods and results portions of the manuscript.

 ___

-This repository contains the data and code for our study on the landscape ecology of mosquito communities in North Carolina.
-An overview of our study can be found on my [website](http://rgriff23.github.io/projects/mosquitoes.html).
-A manuscript is in prep for publication as of August 2015.
+This repository contains the data and code for [this study](http://onlinelibrary.wiley.com/doi/10.1111/mve.12193/full) on the landscape ecology of mosquito communities in North Carolina, which was published in the journal *Medical and Veternary Entomology*.
+I also published a `vegan` tutorial that uses the data from this study on my [blog](https://rgriff23.github.io/2017/05/23/mosquito-community-ecology-in-vegan.html).

 ## Analysis